 The Provocative Genius of Frank Farrelly

-See Frank Farrelly at his provocative best in these recordings of the live Provocative Therapy Workshop in Perth Western Australia in 1999.
+See Frank Farrelly at his provocative best in these video recordings of the live Provocative Therapy Workshop in Perth Western Australia in 1999.
 There are theoretical presentations, demonstration "therapy" sessions with workshop participants, group discussions and exercises.

 Expect to add powerful new options to your therapeutic/coaching repertoire, and learn some elegant skills for working with clients.
 And to laugh heartily, as you learn, in the comfort of your own home, from one of the world's most brilliant therapists.